RockBrandeis/cs217b-AS/assignment3/README.md

 ----------

 The following are the way the run individual files without docker image, and you may not need it.
+Nevertheless, you can learn how to use the three web that docker contained through the following.

 ------------------------------